top of page

 473440370_10219669985179662_7286737370114578127_n.jpg

 My foundation bitch came to me named Wicani Moon Dew Stars after the poem 'Simples' by James Joyce.
 It was a coincidence, or fate, that I had already chosen the call name Juliet for her, after the moon.
 I love the poem and find it a poignant and fitting name for her.
-5 years later, Juliet was mated under a 'strawberry lunistice' and gave us our long-awaited first litter, on her birthday, under a full moon.
+5 years later, Juliet was mated under a 'strawberry lunistice' moon and gave us our long-awaited first litter, on her birthday, under a full moon.
 She's always been special.

 As Steven from the Golden Fish blog so perfectly describes about this poem... 'life unfolds, with each instant a myriad fractals of choices, reflections, convergence, divergence, possibilities known and unknown, felt and dealt with, followed, ignored and then in a moment not entirely dissimilar to the first moment from which all this emerged - it ends as we know it.'